WisboyAk47/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that prints a string, followed by a new line, to stdout.
 Prototype: void _puts(char *str);
 File: 3-puts.c

+***4. I can only go one way.
+I've not got a reverse gear project Write a function that prints a string, in reverse, followed by a new line.
+Prototype: void print_rev(char *s);
+File: 4-print_rev.c